 - 1/2 to 1 teaspoon of smoked paprika

-1 Brush any dirt off the mushrooms and remove the stems.
+1 Remove stems from mushrooms: Brush any dirt off the mushrooms and remove the stems.